A place to weave humans into a profound connection with the wisdom of the landscape.

-In June 2025 we came to learn that 24 hectares of wild land was for sale, and to developers that would turn the natural haven into an land of intensive farming.
+In June 2025 we came to learn that 24 hectares of wild land was for sale, and to developers that would turn the natural haven into a land of intensive farming or solar farm.

 We listened in and heard the call that this land would be the perfect home to create a Rural School of Arts.
 A school that is unique in the land-based teaching that it offers, and its holistic approach to craft and health.
 A School housed within a People’s Forest, that will come to offer local people of all heritages the opportunity to be nourished by and learn the stories of their landscape for generations to come.
 A place to welcome people from all over the world in service to human to earth vitality.